-The Art Market and the Global South: New Perspectives and Plural Approaches – TIAMSA’s 2019 Conference at the Gulbenkian Foundation in Lisbon, 21-22 November 2019
+The Art Market and the Global South: New Perspectives and Plural Approaches – TIAMSA’s 2019 Conference at the Museu Nacional de Arte Antiga Lisbon, 21-23 November 2019

-Our 2019 conference, hosted by the Gulbenkian Foundation (Lisbon), is co-organized by the Institute of Art History, Faculty of Social Sciences and Humanities, Universidade NOVA de Lisboa, TIAMSA – The International Art Market Studies Association and TIAMSA Portugal, Spain and Brazil, in collaboration with Universidad Nebrija (Madrid) and Universidade Federal do Rio Grande do Sul (Porto Alegre, Brazil).
+Our 2019 conference was hosted by the Museu Nacional de Arte Antiga (Lisbon) and co-organized by the Institute of Art History, Faculty of Social Sciences and Humanities, Universidade NOVA de Lisboa, in collaboration with Universidade Federal do Rio Grande do Sul (Porto Alegre, Brazil).

-This conference intends to discuss the developments, the disruptions and new perspectives that can be observed in the current art market as seen from the Global South, a term here used to refer to emerging economies of the southern hemisphere (South America, Africa, India, South-Eastern Asia, Southern Europe, but not limited to these geographical areas) and their contribution to the development of art markets worldwide.
-We will explore the Global South as a thematic frame and through different disciplinary viewpoints in order to re-think the cross-cultural and economic flows and to investigate the various local practices of the art market.
-Furthermore, we wish to analyze the Global South as a set of spaces and players affected by the contemporary art trade.
-In doing so we particularly intend to focus on the rise of new art markets in these regions and their impact on the global art system, its history, its changing processes and its networks – but also on the circulation of art.
+At this gathering we discussed the developments, the disruptions and new perspectives that can be observed in the current art market as seen from the Global South, a term here used to refer to emerging economies of the southern hemisphere (South America, Africa, India, South-Eastern Asia, Southern Europe, but not limited to these geographical areas) and their contribution to the development of art markets worldwide.
+We explored the Global South as a thematic frame and through different disciplinary viewpoints in order to re-think the cross-cultural and economic flows and to investigate the various local practices of the art market.
+Furthermore, we looked at the Global South as a set of spaces and players affected by the contemporary art trade.
+In doing so we particularly focused on the rise of new art markets in these regions and their impact on the global art system – its history, its changing processes and its networks – but also on the circulation of art.

 Organizing Committee (ordered alphabetically by first name)

-– Adelaide Duarte, Instituto de História da Arte, Departamento de História da Arte, Faculdade de Ciências Sociais e Humanas, Universidade NOVA de Lisboa; TIAMSA Subcommittee AMC_PSB
+– Adelaide Duarte, Instituto de História da Arte, Departamento de História da Arte, Faculdade de Ciências Sociais e Humanas, Universidade NOVA de Lisboa; TIAMSA-AMC_PSB

-– Bruna Fetter, Universidade Federal do Rio Grande do Sul; TIAMSA Subcommittee AMC_PSB
+– Bruna Fetter, Universidade Federal do Rio Grande do Sul; TIAMSA-AMC_PSB

-– Fernando Loureiro Bastos, Universidade de Lisboa; TIAMSA Subcommittee AMC_PSB; TIAMSA Legal
+– Fernando Loureiro Bastos, Universidade de Lisboa; TIAMSA-AMC_PSB; TIAMSA Legal

-– Marcílio Franca Filho, Federal University of Paraiba, Brazil; TIAMSA Subcommittee AMC_PSB; TIAMSA Legal
+– Marcílio Franca Filho, Federal University of Paraiba, Brazil; TIAMSA-AMC_PSB; TIAMSA Legal

-– Maria Amélia Bulhões, Universidade Federal do Rio Grande do Sul; TIAMSA Subcommittee AMC_PSB
+– Maria Amélia Bulhões, Universidade Federal do Rio Grande do Sul; TIAMSA-AMC_PSB

-– Marta Perez Ibañez, Universidad Nebrija, Madrid, Spain; TIAMSA Subcommittee AMC_PSB
+– Marta Perez Ibañez, Universidad Nebrija, Madrid, Spain; TIAMSA-AMC_PSB

-– Nei Vargas, Universidade Federal do Rio Grande do Sul; TIAMSA Subcommittee AMC_PSB
+– Nei Vargas, Universidade Federal do Rio Grande do Sul; TIAMSA-AMC_PSB

 – Veronika Korbei, TIAMSA – The International Art Market Studies Association